What is the Princeton offense in basketball

 This is a basic example of primary actions within the Point away set initiated from a 2-2-1 formation.

-Part 1: Slot to high post pass
+Part 1: Slot to slot pass and cut through

-Part 2: Screen away
+Part 3: Screen away and rejection

 Point Under